ybgskr12/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## Thanks for explaining the word "many" to me.
+It means a lot.